-I used to work at VICE as the news editor of the now-shuttered electronic music and culture channel, THUMP.
-Before that, I was on staff at the Guardian for three years, in both the US office and in my hometown of London.
-I am currently based in London.
+Before going freelance, Anna worked at VICE as the news editor of the now-shuttered electronic music and culture channel, THUMP.
+Before that, she was on staff at the Guardian for three years, in both the US and London offices.

-I'm a graduate of Durham University and Columbia Journalism School.
-In 2012, I was Columbia's first Tow Center digital media fellow.
+A graduate of Durham University and Columbia Journalism School, in 2012 Anna was Columbia's first Tow Center digital media fellow.

-In 2015 I was an International Reporting Project fellow to Nepal.
-Our trip was cut short by the earthquake, which I covered for the Guardian and Observer.
+In 2015 Anna was an International Reporting Project fellow to Nepal.
+The trip was cut short by the earthquake, which she covered for the Guardian and Observer.